taonado/taonado-cash/audit/migitations-250826.md

 A mitigation has been put in place, limiting the number of associations checked per hotkey for scoring purposes.
 This will not affect any current miners / configurations.

+### Medium - Reentrancy vulnerability in ERC20Taonado withdrawal with ETH (TAO) refunds

+This issue is resolved by limiting the gas on _recipient.call() such that an attacker can't abuse re-entrancy

+### Medium - Front-running vulnerability in deposit association mechanism

+This issue would detrimental for any attacker, the attacker would be attributing their own deposits to another owned hotkey.
+Go for it, Mr. Attacker!
+No change needed.

+### Medium - Integer overflow in weight normalization calculation

+With only 21,000,000 TAO ever existing, the max here is 1^18 * 2.1 x 10 ^ 7 * uint16.max ~= 1^30 << 2^256 so an overflow is not possible.
+No change needed.

+### Medium - Unchecked external call success in EvmValidator gas refund

+While this is theoretically possible, it will only delay possible validation loop run by 1 block.
+Additionally the owner can always supercede this validator loop run and ensure validator.setWeights() is still executed.
+No change implemented.

+### Medium - WTAO withdraw function vulnerable to insufficient balance griefing

+WTAO is designed in way that this should not happen, owing to the original WETH design decisions.

+### Low - Missing validation of zero denomination in Taonado constructor

+Yes in theory any size denomination could be used, but it need not be enforced.
+If denomination size is so large (say 1M TAO) then it will not be used.
+No issues.

+### Low - Missing event emission for critical state changes

+No harm in adding an event here.
+Good find, suggested changes have been implemented.

+### Low - Precision loss in weight normalization due to premature casting

+Higher precision is not needed since the error is at most TOTAL_DEPOSITED_BALANCE / uint16.max.
+The error also does not compound considering the addition of the hotkeys deposits is tracked with full precision.
+No change implemented, and an additional cast operation would increase gas usage.

+### Low - Unprotected ETH receive function creates accounting risks

+While this has a low chance of occuring, the trade off of convenience (fund from a non-owner address) out-weighs any benefit from the proposed change.
+No change implemented.